vaadin/flow-components/vaadin-cookie-consent-flow-parent/README.md

 ## License

-This add-on is distributed under [Commercial Vaadin Developer License 4.0](https://vaadin.com/license/cvdl-4.0) (CVDLv4).
+This add-on is distributed under [Vaadin Commercial License and Service Terms](https://vaadin.com/commercial-license-and-service-terms).
 To purchase a license, visit http://vaadin.com/pricing